chdecultot/Personal-Website/src/articles/semantic-analysis-tool_en.md

 ```
 It would allow you to keep a list of all offending words in an external file.

-Be careful in this case, the words must be in the first line, not the first column since pandas will read the first line by default.
+Be careful in this case, the words must be in the first line, not the first column since Pandas will read the first line by default.

 Then create a dataframe called 'sourceFile' containing our source data and clean the comment column to remove all punctuation and uppercases.